Coping With Natural Disaster

 Surviving Natural Calamities

-According to the Anxiety and Depressions Association of America, listed below are some of the apparent reasons and common signs and symptoms of PTSD while coping with natural disasters:
+According to the Anxiety and Depressions Association of America, listed below are some of the apparent reasons and common signs and symptoms of PTSD while dealing with natural disasters:

-- It leads to people avoiding interactions with others
+• It leads to people avoiding interactions with others, even on social media

-- Lack of concentration leads to the difficulty of completing tremendous amount of tasks
+• Lack of concentration leads to difficulty in completing a tremendous amount of tasks

-Every person experiences different disaster symptoms with a limit exposure to other involved substance abuse and mental health concerns.
-The coping phase for PTSD usually lasts for six months, but others face this disorder for years.
-It’s important that they deal with it with their family members.
+Every person experiences different disaster symptoms with limited exposure to other involved substance abuse and mental health concerns.
+The phase for PTSD usually lasts for six months, but others face this disorder for years.
+It’s important that they deal with it among their family and friends.

-Talking about disaster coping strategies, most crisis counseling treatments and additional other resources for PTSD have a conventional support approach.
-These treatments include the use of prescription medications and drugs, which are believed to help PTSD patients deal with their extreme emotions and feelings such as social isolation, sadness, anger, anxiety, and lack of motivation.
-However, some people do not like this kind of coping mechanism.
-They opt to establish and engage with natural coping treatments since they don’t want to experience disastrous effects from using medications.
+When it comes to coping with disasters and disaster coping strategies, most crisis counseling treatments and other resources for PTSD follow a conventional support approach.
+These treatments include the use of prescription medications and drugs, which are believed to support and help PTSD patients deal with their extreme emotions and feelings such as social isolation, sadness, anger, anxiety, and lack of motivation.
+However, some people do not like this kind of mechanism.
+They opt to establish and engage in natural treatments since they don’t want to experience disastrous effects from using medications.

 This strategy helps PTSD patients to focus on mental images to bring out the feeling of relaxation.
 This approach is based on the concept of the mind-body connection that improves both physical and emotional health.
 Ilene A. Serlin Ph.D. wrote, “Trauma is the “speechless terror” characterized, by frozen effect, memory, and speech.
 Coping methods that re-awaken numb bodies in a compassionate environment are nonverbal and symbolic and include meditation, imagery, music and movement therapies, EMDR, psychodrama, and existential therapy.”